0xa1bed0/mkenv/CONTRIBUTING.md

 Thank you for considering contributing to **mkenv**!

 mkenv is developed and maintained by **Albedo Technologies SRL** and released under the **Elastic License 2.0 (ELv2)**.
 The core is free for all personal and organizational internal use, while commercial resale and SaaS usage are restricted.
-A separate proprietary enterprise edition exists outside this repository.

 This document outlines how to contribute safely and effectively.